-Further information on ACP127 and on Isode’s M-Switch support of ACP127 and related protocols is provided in the whitepaper [M-Switch ACP127 Gateway to STANAG 4406 and MMHS over SMTP].
+Further information on ACP127 and on Isode’s M-Switch support of ACP127 and related protocols is provided on the M-Switch ACP127 product page.

 NATO specified STANAG 4406 as a replacement for ACP127.
 The most recent version is STANAG 4406, Edition 2.
 "Military Message Handling System", March 2005.
 ACP 123(B) "Common Messaging Strategy and Procedures", May 2009 is a related CCEB standard (Australia/Canada/New Zealand/UK/USA) that is broadly similar with the protocols harmonized.
 Key benefits of STANAG 4406 over the earlier ACP127 include: